alix-tz/escriptorium-documentation/docs/walkthrough_search.md

 summary: About the search feature in eScriptorium.
 authors:
     - Alix Chagué
-date: 2023-01-31
+date: 2023-04-19
 ---

-# Walkthrough : search in eScriptorium
+# Walkthrough: search in eScriptorium

 !!! warning
     The section needs to be completed.